aspadm/screenfetch-android/README.md

                       c - console
                       h - homescreen
 Example: sfa ch - show system info and take 2 screenshot to your device memory (/sdcard)

+Dependings:
+terminal emulator
+busybox [[ - if your system not contain it root access - for correct work (launcher detect) and for screenshots